The Heating & Air Conditioning Specialist

 The Home Warranty

 When the ER is full and there’s only one doctor on duty, checkups have to wait.
-Similarly, the peak winter months are when my proverbial ER is full.
-Being a one-man operation, I’m the only “doctor” on duty.
-Routine checkups have to wait.
+Similarly, the peak summer and winter months are when my proverbial ER is full.
+Being a one-man operation, I am the only “doctor” on duty.
+Routine maintenance has to wait.